jordankaiser/documentation-drupal/theming/regions.md

 ```

 In the above we're also using twig conditionals `{% if %}` to only show the markup if there is content to show.

+#### Tips

+As soon as you declare any regions in your theme, you override all the defaults provided by Drupal core.
+In most cases you will likely want to have content, page\_bottom, and page\_top regions at a minimum.
+Many modules expect them to be there.